dcnicku/wti-brent-cointegration/METHODOLOGY.md

-The test isn't symmetric in finite samples, so regressing WTI on Brent and regressing Brent on WTI do not give the same answer.
-I picked WTI on Brent and stuck with it:
+The test isn't symmetric in finite samples, so regressing WTI on Brent and regressing Brent on WTI do not give the same result.
+I chose WTI on Brent.
 Brent is the global benchmark and WTI the regional grader.

 ### Step 2: is the residual stationary?